meta-llama/llama-cookbook/getting-started/finetuning/vision/README.md

-# Fine-tuning Llama 3.2 11B Vision for Structured Document Extraction
+# Fine-tuning Llama 3.2 11B Vision for Structured Data Extraction

-This recipe demonstrates how to fine-tune Llama 3.2 11B Vision model on a synthetic W-2 tax form dataset for structured information extraction.
+This recipe demonstrates how to fine-tune Llama 3.2 11B Vision model on a synthetic W-2 tax form dataset for structured data extraction.
 The tutorial compares LoRA (Low-Rank Adaptation) and full parameter fine-tuning approaches, evaluating their trade-offs in terms of accuracy, memory consumption, and computational requirements.

 ## Objectives
-- Showcase how to fine-tune and evaluate on a specific document extraction use case
+- Showcase how to fine-tune and evaluate on a specific extraction use case
 - Demonstrate custom benchmarking for structured output tasks
 - Compare trade-offs between LoRA and Full Parameter Fine-tuning on both task-specific and general benchmarks
 - Provide guidance on data preparation, training configuration, and evaluation methodologies

 ## Prerequisites
-- CUDA-compatible GPU with at least 40GB VRAM (H100 recommended)
+- CUDA-compatible GPU with at least 40GB VRAM
 - HuggingFace account with access to Llama models
 - Python 3.10+